nixworks/public/news/2011/06/4/index.md

 ##### Sudan
 ### [North Sudan dismisses calls by the United Nations Security Council to leave the disputed Abyei region on the border with South Sudan. ](/news/2011/06/4/north-sudan-dismisses-calls-by-the-united-nations-security-council-to-leave-the-disputed-abyei-region-on-the-border-with-south-sudan.md)
-_Context: Sudan, Abyei, South Sudan, United Nations Security Council_
+_Context: Abyei, Sudan, United Nations Security Council, South Sudan_

 ##### 1989 Tiananmen Square protests
 ### [Tens of thousands of people gather in Hong Kong to remember the victims of the 1989 Tiananmen Square protests. ](/news/2011/06/4/tens-of-thousands-of-people-gather-in-hong-kong-to-remember-the-victims-of-the-1989-tiananmen-square-protests.md)